cyber-prophet/bostrom-journal/BostromJournal001.md

 Heroes receive a set fee.

-Neurons are rewarded for deligating (`staking`) tokens to heroes and bearing `slashing` risks (reducing `stake` by the penalty amount), and also risks of skipping blocks without getting any rewards (while the hero commited violation remains in the `jail` state).
+Neurons are rewarded for deligating (`staking`) tokens to heroes and bearing `slashing` risks (reducing `stake` by the penalty amount), and also risks of skipping blocks without getting any rewards (while the hero committed violation remains in the `jail` state).

 Neurons' risks are that the heroes, to whom the former have delegated their tokens, may commit a violation of two kinds:

 - Downtime (skipping new blocks computing).
-- Double sign (using the same private key of validator on two diffrenet servers).
+- Double sign (using the same private key of the validator on two different servers).

 `slashing` is a feedback mechanism from the blockchain to heroes, as it forces neurons to redistribute their `stakes` in favor of heroes, who perform their functions properly.